OEHHA has developed fact sheets to address important issues. They may be viewed on-screen or downloaded as pdf files

 Questions and answers about the biological insecticide GF-120 NF Naturalyte® (Spinosad) in English, Spanish, Armenian, Chinese, and Vietnamese.

 Questions and answers about the insecticide Dibrom® (Naled)

 Questions and answers about the insecticide Sevin® SL in English, Spanish and Vietnamese.

 Questions and answers about the insecticide Merit® (Imidacloprid).
-English, Simplified Chinese and Spanish language versions available.
+English, Simplified Chinese, Spanish, Hmong, and Khmer versions available.

 Questions and answers about the biological insecticide Isomate® EGVM (Pheromone)